h1Anonymoush1/Docify/functions/docify-unified-orchestrator/README.md

-# Docify Unified Orchestrator v2.5
+# Docify Unified Orchestrator v2.5 Pro

-A revolutionary document analysis function that leverages **all available Gemini API tools** for comprehensive web scraping, research, and content analysis.
+A revolutionary document analysis function that leverages **Gemini 2.5 Pro** with advanced system prompts and comprehensive tool integration for personalized, research-enhanced content analysis.
 This is the unified replacement for the old `llm-analyzer-python` and `document-scraper-python` functions.

 ## 🎯 **Core Innovation**

-This function uses **Gemini as the central AI orchestrator** with access to available built-in tools:
+This function uses **Gemini 2.5 Pro as the central AI orchestrator** with an advanced system prompt that creates personalized learning experiences:

+### **Advanced System Prompt Integration**
+- **User-Centric Analysis**: Every analysis is tailored to user instructions and learning goals
+- **Research-Driven Enhancement**: Automatically researches complementary topics based on user context
+- **Progressive Learning**: Adapts complexity and presentation based on user expertise level
+- **Practical Application**: Focuses on actionable insights and real-world implementation

+### **Multi-Tool Orchestration**
-- **Google Search**: Research related topics and find additional context
+- **Google Search**: Research current best practices, trends, and related technologies
-- **URL Context**: Enhanced content analysis with web context
+- **URL Context**: Enhanced content analysis with web relationships and context

-The orchestrator:
-- **Analyzes requests** and decides what tools to use
-- **Orchestrates multi-round workflows** using all available Gemini tools
-- **Synthesizes results** from multiple tools into comprehensive analysis
+- **Code Analysis**: Detect, validate, and enhance code examples
+- **Content Extraction**: Multi-format parsing with intelligent metadata processing

+### **Personalized Learning Experience**
-- **Learns from user interests** to provide personalized research
+- **Instruction-Driven Research**: Uses user prompts to guide research direction
-- **Processes multiple content types** with advanced scraping capabilities
+- **Context-Aware Presentation**: Adapts block types and complexity based on user needs
+- **Progressive Disclosure**: Builds from foundational to advanced concepts
+- **Practical Focus**: Ensures all insights are immediately applicable

 ## 🏗️ **Architecture**